Five-Minute Pitch Competition

 Basil Alias is an M.D. and M.Eng candidate at Texas A&M University, School of Engineering Medicine (ENMED).
 With a background in biomedical engineering and experience in spinal instrument and implant development, has led him to learn about and innovate in medicine.
 In this endeavor, in partnership with the Houston Methodist Research Institute and with support from the Brown, Smith, and Raymond ENMED Capstone Program, he hopes to make a lasting impact on healthcare through innovation in surgery and medical visualization.

 In the future, Basil plans to use his experience in engineering to bolster his medical expertise.
-He hopes to specialize in otolaryngology, to make an impact on those suffering from head and neck diseases and disorders.
 In his commitment to medicine, he has been able to develop, implement, and generate innovative devices and technologies, such as software for facial paralysis, instrumentation for facial reconstructive procedures, and more, that are used clinically, and he hopes to continue this trend throughout residency, and for the rest of his career in medicine.

 Raaghav Bageshwar - DMD Speaker